favians/go-clean-arch/README.md

 It may different already, but the concept still the same in application level, also you can see the change log from v1 to current version in Master.

 ### How To Run This Project
-> Make Sure you have run the article.sql in your mysql
+> Make Sure you have mongoDB installed on your device

 Since the project already use Go Module, I recommend to put the source code in any folder but GOPATH.